family-of-four-looking-at-technology-in-kitchen

 Your credit score plays a key role in your journey to homeownership.
-Factors such as amount of debts owed, payment history, and length of credit history, among others, contribute to your score, which is represented by a number between 300 and 850 (300 being the worst and 850 being the best).
+Your credit score is determined by factors like how much you owe, your payment history, and how long you've had credit.
+It's a number between 300 and 850, with 300 being the worst and 850 being the best.

 Without a credit score, lenders would have no indication as to how likely you are to pay back your loan.
 It also helps determine what kind of loan you’re eligible for and what your interest rate will be.
 While there are plenty of loan programs that have lower credit score requirements, the better the score, the more home loan options you'll have.